Historical Imagery

 Historical Imagery cover

-Historical orthoimagery has been one of the cornerstones of my geospatial work.
-I’ve spent years managing, processing, and delivering large scale orthoimagery collections for federal and state partners, ensuring that decades of visual history are preserved in the modern age.
-These images form a living archive that document how our landscapes have evolved.
+I’ve spent the last 5 years managing, processing, and delivering large scale orthoimagery collections for federal and state clients, ensuring that decades of visual history are preserved in the modern age.

 The many uses of Historical Imagery